It’s a tale as old as time: Nonprofits fundraising from private, individual donors to conduct operations, host events, stabilize operations, and grow.

 Donation tiers are a simple fundraising idea in which your organization selects pre-chosen amounts for current and prospective donors to donate.
 Nonprofits employ these tiers in place of the traditional, blank donation field on webpages, forms, and more to create a simpler and faster donation portal.
 Research from Nonprofit Quarterly magazine reveals people tend to donate more money after seeing a donation suggestion, even when they don’t give that exact suggested amount.

-3. Track and Publish Impact
+3. Monitor and Share Donation Impact

 4. Implement a Past Donor Re-Engagement Strategy